paulyoder/angular-bootstrap-show-errors/README.md

 }
 ```

-Reset Validity
+Reset
 ---
-If you have functionality to reset your form, you can set `showErrorsReset` to true to remove any errors on the form elements.
+If you have functionality to reset your form, you can broadcast the 'show-errors-reset' event to remove any errors on the form elements.

 #### Example